 Eugenics was a popular movement in many countries.
 In the United States, different forms of eugenics were supported by professional biologists and broad sections of the American public from a range of political, religious, and ideological perspectives.
-Historians have drawn on a range of factors to explain the movement’s pervasive influence:
+Historians have drawn on a range of factors to explain the movement’s pervasive influence, briefly summarized here.

-Collapsing the boundary between humans and animals inspired some to ask: Shouldn’t the same, careful attention that is paid to breeding quality animals also be paid to breeding ‘quality humans’?
-Answering that question with a ‘Yes’ depended upon a willingness to both categorize human beings into groups and then declare who constituted ‘fit individuals’ and/or ‘fit racial types.’
+Evolutionists’ collapse of the boundary between humans and animals inspired proponents of eugenics to ask: Shouldn’t the same, careful attention that is paid to breeding quality animals also be paid to breeding “quality humans”?
+Answering that question with a ‘Yes’ depended upon a willingness to both categorize human beings into groups and then declare who constituted “fit individuals” and/or “fit racial types.”

-The tremendous loss of life (more than 9 million soldiers alone) during the Great War (1914-1918) inspired some to fear that the ‘fittest men’ had just been culled in the trenches, while the ‘unfit’ were left alone to breed.
+The tremendous loss of life (more than 9 million soldiers alone) during the Great War (1914-1918) inspired some to fear that the “fittest men” had just been culled in the trenches, while the “unfit” were left alone to breed.
 As a result, the U.S. War Department became interested in eugenicists’ work, including providing data for on the fitness of recruits to exhibits to the Second International Exhibition of Eugenics in 1921.

-Biologists casting about for defenses of why they should receive public and private funding cited eugenics as evidence their work was useful to American society.
+Biologists casting about for defenses of why they should receive both public and private funding cited eugenics as evidence their work was useful to American society.
 From naturalists to geneticists, various kinds of eugenics seemed to be a logical, applied extension of the study of variation, heredity, and evolution.

 Industrialization, Urbanization, Immigration:

-Demographic shifts led to increasing anxiety among the well-to-do, elites, and middle-classes that the ‘blood of the nation’ was being swamped by ‘undesirable’ immigrant populations from south-eastern Europe and Mexico.
+Demographic shifts led to increasing anxiety among the well-to-do, elites, and middle-classes that the “blood of the nation” was being swamped by “undesirable” immigrant populations from south-eastern Europe and Mexico.
 Meanwhile, lowering child mortality rates inspired anxieties that natural selection was no longer operating on human populations, especially among the urban poor.